k-kawa/erd/README.md

 and store it to `sample.erd`.

-Then, you can convert it to the Graphviz Dot format with `erd` command like this.
+Then you can convert it to the Graphviz Dot format with `erd` command like this.

     $ cat sample.erd | erd convert
     digraph er {